Hildenley

 The area is referred to in Domesday Book as Hildingeslei and was also referred to as Hieldenley.
 There was a holy well at the site, which was named in honour of St. Hilda.
-Hildenley was formerly a township in the parish of Appleton-le-Street, in 1866 Hildenley became a civil parish in its own right.
+Hildenley was formerly a township in the parish of Appleton-le-Street, in 1866 Hildenley became a separate civil parish.
 On 1 April 1986 the parish was abolished and merged with Amotherby.

 In 1565, the estate and its quarries were purchased by the navigator William Strickland, grandfather of Sir William Strickland, 1st Baronet, and the Elizabethan house likely built in the 17th or 18th century.